AKAlexsey/football_seasons/README.md

 5. **+** Have administrator page;
 6. **+** Load data with forms or by downloading CSV files;
 7. **-** (optional) logging system.

+Not all scheduler features have implemented.
+But it's still good result.

 ## Data.csv fields description